stefandulman/udacity_deeplearning_p3/README.md

-# udacity_deeplearning_p3
-Udacity Deep Learning Degree - Project 3
+# Udacity Deep Learning Degree - Project 3

+Problem description - In this project, you'll generate your own Simpsons TV scripts using RNNs.
+You'll be using part of the Simpsons dataset of scripts from 27 seasons.
+The Neural Network you'll build will generate a new TV script for a scene at Moe's Tavern.

+Solution:

+* dlnd_tv_script_generation.ipynb - report in jupyter notebook format (start here!)
+* dlnd_tv_script_generation.html - html version of the report